Kelly reacts to indictments: 'Let the legal justice system work'

-Washington (CNN)White House chief of staff John Kelly said the reaction of the Trump administration to the news of Monday's indictments is to "let the legal justice system work."
+Washington (CNN)White House chief of staff John Kelly said the reaction of the Trump administration to Monday's news of indictments is to "let the legal justice system work."

 "I think the reaction of the administration is let the legal justice system work, everyone's innocent until -- presumed innocent -- and we'll see where it goes," Kelly said on Fox News' "The Ingraham Angle" on Monday night.